-Note that the above construction works for any non-trivial finite group H such that $\lambda(H) = 1$ and with suitably chosen prime p (using Dirichlet's do not get a finite supersoluble version of Baer's theorem 6.1.2.
+Note that the above construction works for any non-trivial finite group H such that $\lambda(H) = 1$ and with suitably chosen prime p (using Dirichlet's theorem, see [12] Theorem 15).
+Thus without the commutator condition we do not get a finite supersoluble version of Baer's theorem 6.1.2.
 We shall prove later in this chapter that our definition works for finite groups.
 That is, $\underline{RS}(G) = \lambda(G)$ for a finite group G.